Genesis posts flat first half, sees 2022 as a pivotal year for power

 The company's earnings before interest, tax, amortisation and fair value adjustments (ebitdaf) came to $210.3 million in the half while its net underlying earnings were $60.3m, up 1 per cent on the previous corresponding period.

-Auckland-based Genesis' updated guidance was for EBITDAF of $430m to $440m for the current June year, subject to conditions, which would compare with last year's EBITDAF of $358m.
-The previous guidance was for EBITDAF of $420m to $440m.
+Auckland-based Genesis' updated guidance was for ebitdaf of $430m to $440m for the current June year, subject to conditions, which would compare with last year's ebitdaf of $358m.
+The previous guidance was for ebitdaf of $420m to $440m.

 Genesis, which runs the coal and gas-fired Huntly Power Station, said its result underlined the company's momentum as it invests for future growth in new renewable generation and enhanced customer experiences.